DEFEAT YOU HAND TO YOUR OPPONENT, VICTORY YOU CREATE YOURSELF

 Common Mistakes in Defence

-Next, Grandmaster Wong illustrates some common mistakes in defence.
-Although he has successfully blocked the attack, the defender often exposes himself in his defence.
+There are some common mistakes in defence.
+Although the defender has successfully blocked the attack, he often exposes himself in his defence.
 He also tenses his body, causing internal energy blockage.
 In his counter attack, he does not close or open the opponent to ensure his own safety first.
-Sifu Jamie looks amused at the mistakes of the defender.

 Weaknesses of Initiating Attack with High Kicks